For training and technical assistance needs or questions, please email info@CARE-Act.org.

 • County determination of ineligibility for CARE, including conditions met to establish clinical stability, if applicable.

-• Revised definition of Elective Clients, expanded to include all receiving county services and supports, regardless of CARE eligibility, with implications for tracking clients over time.
+• Revised definition of Elective Clients, expanded to include all receiving county services and support, regardless of CARE eligibility, with implications for tracking clients over time.

 The intent of these expanded reporting requirements is to capture county efforts being made on the front end, during the early petition process and understand if there are differences in care quality among those who receive services and supports outside the CARE process.